Security proofs for practical QKD: variations, techniques, gaps, and limitations: Families of security proofs

 The main focus of Ref.~\cite{tupkary_phase_2024} was to provide a method to estimate the phase error rate \textit{without} requiring the basis-independent loss assumption on detectors (see \cref{subsec:eur}).
 Along the way, Ref.~\cite{tupkary_phase_2024} points out and addresses several issues in Ref.~\cite{lim_concise_2014} discussed in \cref{subsubsec:charleslim}.
 In particular, it conditions on relevant events, rigorously proves the security of a variable-length protocol, does not implement iterative-sifting, obtains a phase error rate bound without approximations and determines the error correction cost from public announcements during the variable-length decision.
 Moreover, it carefully differentiates between random variables and observed values, clarifies the use of Hoeffding's inequality in the decoy analysis, and rigorously specifies the state on which the EUR statement is applied.

 However, Ref.~\cite{tupkary_phase_2024} is still not completely general.
 In particular, it is limited to the decoy-state BB84 protocol with perfect signal states, active basis choice on Bob's side, and detectors that are ``close'' to satisfying the basis-independent loss assumption.
-While there do not appear to be fundamental reasons why these issues cannot be addressed in the future, these arguments do not currently exist in the literature.
+While there do not appear to be fundamental reasons why these issues cannot be addressed in the future, these arguments do not currently exist in the literature (see \cite{curras-lorenzo_security_2025} for some recent developments.).